Dish Network pays dividend, shares rise

 "Dish just didn't go to market against the Sunday Ticket promotion," Mitchell said.
 "It wasn't a focus."

-On the conference call, Dish's CEO Clayton singled out "heavy free Sunday ticket advertising and aggressive discounting by DirecTV," as a factor that hurt the company last quarter.

-Instead of going after DirecTV, Dish put its marketing dollars into promoting a new online movie service to compete with Netflix> from its Blockbuster brand, which it acquired last April, he added.
+Instead, Dish put its marketing dollars into promoting a new online movie service from its Blockbuster brand, which it acquired last April, he added.

+In September, the company made a move to better compete against rental giant Netflix Inc by announcing the video streaming service called "Blockbuster Movie Pass."

+A key question to analysts is whether that service is attracting paid subscribers.

 Dish posted net income of $319 million, or 71 cents per share, up from $244.9 million or 55 cents per share a year earlier.